vetsuisse-unibe/NGS-course-docs/dataFormat.md

 #### zip files

-First tells create a new directory to store the zip files we will be transferring.
-Create a new folder called fastqc_html in your home directory on windows/mac.
+First lets create a new directory to store the zip files we will be downloading.
+Create a new folder called fastqc_html in your home directory on mac.

 ```
 mkdir fastqc_html
 cd fastqc_html
 ```
+Windows users create a folder on your local PC using the same names.

-Windows users please downlooad the zip files from the following links
+Please downlooad the zip files from the following links to fastqc_html folder.
 ```
 https://cloud.bioinformatics.unibe.ch/index.php/s/rPs8AE8JRMKAMBC
 https://cloud.bioinformatics.unibe.ch/index.php/s/GmbmitEwfnSzaxd